digiscot/digiscot-website/pages/onedigital-dates.md

 ---
 layout: page
 title: One Digital- Training dates across Scotland
-excerpt: Look under your local authority below to find the contact details and dates of future One Digital training dates.
+excerpt: Look under your local authority below to find the contact details and dates of future One Digital training.
 permalink: /onedigital/participants/dates
 ---

 ![One Digital](/images/One-Digital-Logostrip.png)

-### *If training dates for your area have now passed, please register your interest in further dates by contacting us at [onedigital@scvo.org.uk](onedigital@scvo.org.uk).
+### *If training dates for your area have now passed, please register your interest in further opportunities by contacting us at [onedigital@scvo.org.uk](mailto:onedigital@scvo.org.uk)

 <div class="panel panel-default">